kxue43/dot-files/docs/content/notes/macbook-with-macports.md

 ~/.config/dot-files/set-up.sh --with=untracked
 ```

-Afterwards, edit the contents of `~/.env.bashrc`, `~/.aws/config` and `~/.aws/credentials` according to
+Afterwards, edit the contents of `~/.aws/config` and `~/.aws/credentials`,
-the development environment (e.g. personal, work).
-These files are not symlinked and may contain
+and optionally create and edit `~/.creds.bashrc` according to the development environment (e.g. personal, work).
-environment specific Bash functions/aliases or senstive information (e.g. local development tokens).
+These files are not symlinked and may contain senstive information (e.g. local development tokens).

 Restart the iTerm2 terminal so that Bash start-up files take effect.